MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Portfolio-Theory-Basics.md

 where \\(\sigma _{AB}\\) can be either negative or positive (nul is impossible in real life).

 We can find the optimal allocation proportion \\(x\\) by first-order condition of utility function of the portfolio which I will not discuss here.
-And from the optimal allocation \\(x\\), we generalise the portfolio to \\(n\\) risky assets then we should be able to draw tangent portfolio, efficient frontier, feasible set etc.
+And from the optimal allocation \\(x\\), we generalise the portfolio to \\(n\\) risky assets then we should be able to draw tangent portfolio, efficient frontier (see the work of Eugene Fama), feasible set etc.

-## 4. Markowitz Problem
+## 4. Markowitz Optimisation Problem

 Let's assume we did a great job in analysing efficient frontier and feasible set ;D